 For all other matters considered at the meeting, both classes of stock vote together as a single class, with the Class A Common Stock entitled to one (1) vote per share and the Common Stock entitled to one-tenth (1/10th) vote per share.
-The proposal to approve the compensation of our named executive officers by advisory vote and the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm and the stockholder proposal, if properly presented at the meeting, requesting a Board report assessing inclusion in our workplace will be approved if a majority of the votes present or represented at the meeting and entitled to vote on the matter are cast in favor of the matter.
-For the proposal to recommend the frequency of future advisory votes on the compensation of our named executive officers, the frequency receiving the greatest number of votes cast, whether every one, two or three years, will be the frequency of the advisory vote on the compensation of our named executive officers that stockholders approve.
+The proposal to approve the compensation of our named executive officers by advisory vote, the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm and the stockholder proposal, if properly presented at the meeting, requesting a Board report on our hiring practices with respect to formerly incarcerated people will be approved if a majority of the votes present or represented at the meeting and entitled to vote on the matter are cast in favor of the matter.
 On all such other matters, an abstention will have the same effect as a vote "against" but, because shares held by brokers will not be considered entitled to vote on matters as to which the beneficial owners withhold authority, a broker non-vote will have no effect on the vote.